inlab-geo/cofi/README.md

 inv_problem.set_objective_function(my_objective_func)
 ```

-We have a series of pre-defined problems and ways of calculating your misfit.
+We have a series of pre-defined problems and ways of setting up the problem.
 Feel free to check out
-our [getting-started](https://cofi.readthedocs.io/en/latest/getting-started.html) doc more how to
+our [getting-started](https://cofi.readthedocs.io/en/latest/getting-started.html) page on how to
-plug in your own inference problems.
+plug in your own inference problems (with different tiers of flexibility)

 Once a problem is defined, `cofi` can tell you what inference solvers you can use based on what level of
 information you've provided: